 "The...left...thumb...
 A message...Look...
 And then...Nearest hospital, probably.
 But hurry, still could be in danger if not there."

-Mycroft had been out all night; he returns home when it is nearly light, tired, straining and not ready for the sight of Mrs. Hudson in the kitchen.
+Mycroft returns home from the hospital when it is nearly light.
+He is tired, straining and not ready for the sight of Mrs Hudson in the kitchen.

 "You're still here," he says.
 "You look awful."